bplmaps/walk-to-the-sea-website/content/index.md

     headline: "The Walk to the Sea covers four centuries of Boston history.
 Follow this free walking tour with markers running through downtown Boston and the accompanying digital resources to learn how Boston’s spaces have changed over time.
            "
     intro:
-        paragraph: "Start your journey by viewing the map or begin at the first marker on Beacon Hill."
+        paragraph: "Start your journey opening the map or begin at the first marker on Beacon Hill."
         map_link: "Explore Map"
         first_location_link: "Begin at Beacon Hill"
-body_paragraph: "The Walk to the Sea crosses a terain that, centuries before, was not land at
+body_paragraph: "The Walk to the Sea crosses a terrain that, centuries before, was not land at
                  all, but an active port.
 Beginning at the State House on Beacon Hill, overlooking the old Boston Common, the Walk passes historic monuments and skyscrapers.
-The history of Boston is linked to the sea, whose smells and sounds once invaded the city.
-The walk from Beacon Hill to Long Wharf, which stretches for a mile and descends a hundred feet, gives life to that story."
+From Beacon Hill to Long Wharf, the Walk invites you into a history that is linked to the sea, whose smells and sounds once invaded the city.
+This one-mile interpretive walk through the heart of Boston gives life to that story."
 locations:
     img:
         src: "/feature-index.jpg"
         alt: "Photo of Customs House Observation Tower"
-    heading: "Start your journey by selecting one of the locations:"
+    heading: "Start your journey by selecting one of the Walk to the Sea locations.
+Each location features a permanent interpretive marker in the city."
 video:
     src: "https://s3.us-east-2.wasabisys.com/lmec-public-files/wtts-static-assets/intro-video.mp4"
     caption: "Watch Boston's Transformation"